Aubrey Beardsley: Work

-Private life
+Personal life

 Beardsley was a public as well as private eccentric.
 He said "I have one aim—the grotesque.
 If I am not grotesque, I am nothing."
-Wilde said Beardsley had "a face like a silver hatchet, and grass green hair."
-Beardsley was meticulous about his attire: dove-grey suits, hats, ties, yellow gloves.
+Wilde said Beardsley had "a face like a silver hatchet, and grass green hair".
+Beardsley was meticulous about his attire: dove-grey suits, hats, ties, and yellow gloves.
 He appeared at his publisher's in a morning coat and court shoes.

 Although Beardsley was associated with the homosexual clique that included Oscar Wilde and other aesthetes, the details of his sexuality remain in question.
+In his Autobiographies, W.B.
+Yeats, who knew him well, says that he was not homosexual.
 Speculation about his sexuality includes rumours of an incestuous relationship with his elder sister, Mabel, who may have become pregnant by her brother and miscarried.

 During his entire career, Beardsley had recurrent attacks of tuberculosis.
-He suffered frequent lung haemorrhage and often was unable to work or leave his home.
+He suffered frequent lung haemorrhages and often was unable to work or leave his home.

 Beardsley converted to Catholicism in March 1897.
 The next year, the last letter before his death was to his publisher Leonard Smithers and close friend Herbert Charles Pollitt: Postmark: March 7, 1898 | Jesus is our Lord and Judge | Dear Friend, I implore you to destroy all copies of Lysistrata and bad drawings … By all that is holy, all obscene drawings. | Aubrey Beardsley | In my death agony.Both men ignored Beardsley's wishes, and Smithers actually continued to sell reproductions as well as forgeries of Beardsley's work.

 Death

 In December 1896, Beardsley suffered a violent haemorrhage, leaving him in precarious health.
 By April 1897, a month after his conversion to Catholicism, his deteriorating health prompted a move to the French Riviera.
-There he died a year later, on 16 March 1898, of tuberculosis at the Cosmopolitan Hotel in Menton, Alpes-Maritimes, France, attended by his mother and sister.
+There he died a year later, on 16 March 1898, of tuberculosis at the Cosmopolitan Hotel (now the Résidence Mont Fleuri private apartments) in Menton, Alpes-Maritimes, France, attended by his mother and sister.
 He was 25 years old.
-Following a requiem mass in Menton Cathedral the following day, his remains were interred in the Cimetière du Trabuquet.
+Following a requiem Mass in Menton Cathedral the following day, his remains were interred in the Cimetière du Trabuquet.

 Media portrayals

 In the 1982 Playhouse drama Aubrey, written by John Selwyn Gilbert, Beardsley was portrayed by actor John Dicks.
 The drama concerned Beardsley's life from the time of Oscar Wilde's arrest in April 1895, which caused Beardsley to lose his position at The Yellow Book, to his death from tuberculosis in 1898.
 The BBC documentary Beardsley and His Work was made in 1982.
 Beardsley is featured on the cover of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 The 1977 horror film Death Bed: The Bed That Eats is narrated by the entombed spirit of an unnamed artist whose work and manner of death identify him as Beardsley.

-In March 2020, BBC Four broadcast the hour-long documentary, Scandal & Beauty: Mark Gatiss on Aubrey Beardsley, presented by Mark Gatiss.
+In March 2020, BBC Four broadcast the hour-long documentary Scandal & Beauty: Mark Gatiss on Aubrey Beardsley, presented by Mark Gatiss.
 The programme coincided with the Beardsley exhibition at Tate Britain.

-Beardsley’s art is also mentioned briefly in the 2011 version of the Car Seat Headrest song, Beach Life-in-Death.
+Beardsley's art is mentioned briefly in the 2011 version of the Car Seat Headrest song, Beach Life-in-Death.